 Immunizations can be a complicated topic which may be explained more fully by the child's physician.
 Every child must show up-to-date proof of required immunizations by the submission of a current California School Immunization Record (this can be provided by the physician).
+This requirement applies regardless of on-site or off-site (e.g., distance learning) school operation.

-- The school expects all students to be immunized according to current California guidelines (a good reference can be found at "www.shotsforschool.org". - · Continuing students who are not in compliance (missed dose, new grade span, etc.) must have immunizations up to date within 30 days of notification or they may not attend school. - · Medical exemptions for enrollment may be considered on a case-by-case basis.
-Medical exemptions can only be issued through The California Immunization Registry Medical Exemption web site of the CDPH (CAIR-ME) by physicians licensed in California: https://cair.cdph.ca.gov/exemptions/home - The school reserves the right, at the sole discretion of the principal (in consultation with the pastor), to deny admission to any student who is not fully immunized, even if there are qualifying medical or personal grounds for exemption from the immunization requirement. - In addition to vaccines required for school entry, the CDPH strongly recommends that all students and staff be immunized each autumn against influenza unless contraindicated by personal medical conditions.

-• Questions regarding immunizations should be directed to the principal.
+- The school expects all new and continuing students to be immunized according to current California legal requirements (a good reference can be found at "shotsforschool" now a part of the CDPH website.) - Continuing students who are not in compliance (missed dose, new grade span, etc.) must have immunizations up to date within 30 days of notification or they may not attend school. - Medical exemptions for enrollment may be considered on a case-by-case basis, provided the family has complied with state law on that topic.
+Medical exemptions can only be issued through the California Immunization Registry Medical Exemption website (CAIR-ME) by physicians licensed in California: https://cair.cdhp.ca.gov/exceptions/home - The school reserves the right, at the sole discretion of the principal (in consultation with the pastor), to deny admission to any student who is not fully immunized, even if there are qualifying medical grounds for exemption from the immunization requirement. - Under California law, personal exemptions have been phased out and are no longer allowed. - In addition to vaccines required for school entry, the CDPH strongly recommends that all students and staff be immunized each autumn against influenza unless contraindicated by personal medical conditions. - Questions regarding immunizations should be directed to the principal.